sashinpivotal/pcf-dev-students-notes/README.md

 ### Errors in the lab document

--   Increase the memory to 768M in the `uaa-manifest.yml` file.
+-   Increase the memory to 768M in the `uaa-manifest.yml` file as shown below.
+    (Currently it is set to `256M`.)
 Otherwise, the `cf push` will fail.

     ```
     memory: 768M